 There is a queen-size bed, an en-suite spa bathroom, a modern kitchenette, a TV, and more.
 The main reason to stay here is to just soak up the view and enjoy being surrounded by nothing but nature.

 Enjoy 4-star glamping accommodation in Mount Burrell at Silk Pavilions.
 Located in the heart of the Tweed Valley, this place has everything you would want for a picturesque holiday to remember.
 Glamping here really is deluxe, as each unit is complete with a private deck area and hotel-style finishes.

-Located in Greenwell, South Coast Retreat offers the perfect camping experience without any effort.
-At your waterfront accommodation, you’ll find a fully stocked safari tent will be awaiting your arrival.
+Located in Greenwell, South Coast Retreat offers the perfect opportunity for glamping NSW’s south coast without lifting a finger.
+At your waterfront accommodation, you’ll find a fully stocked safari tent that will be awaiting your arrival.